-Treats skin irritation, allergic reactions, and other types of skin problems.
+Treats many skin disorders.
+Also relieves pain, itching, and swelling caused by skin diseases.
 This medicine is a corticosteroid.

-Ala-Cort, Ala-Scalp HP, Anti-Itch, Aqua Glycolic HC Scalp & Body, Aquanil Hc, Aveeno 1% Hydrocortisone Anti-Itch Cream, Corta-Cap, Cortaid Maximum Strength, Corticool Maximum Strength, Cortisone, Cortizone-10 Cooling Relief, Cortizone-10 Diabetics' Skin, Cortizone-10 Easy Relief, Cortizone-10 Eczema, Cortizone-10 Intensive HealingThere may be other brand names for this medicine.
+Ala-Cort, Ala-Scalp, Anti-Itch, Aquanil Hc, Aquaphor Itch Relief, Aveeno 1% Hydrocortisone Anti-Itch Cream, Corta-Cap, Cortaid Maximum Strength, Cortisone, Cortizone-10 Cooling Relief, Cortizone-10 Diabetics' Skin, Cortizone-10 Easy Relief, Cortizone-10 Eczema, Cortizone-10 Feminine Itch Relief, Cortizone-10 Intensive HealingThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to hydrocortisone.